bilative/bilative/readme.md

 <h2 align = "center"> Hi, I'm Bilal </h2>

 <p align = "center"> Currently I'm working as a data analyst in an e-commerce company.
-In nighttime and the weekend I'm interested in data engineering, data science, cloud services, and Python.
+Additionally I'm interested in data engineering, data science, cloud services, and Python.
 I was graduated from DEU Statistics department, statistics is in my side every time.</p>

  <p align = "center">
   You can contact with me about anything you want.
 I can help you about your homeworks, services or products.</p>